Society for Creative Anachronism

 The Society for Creative Anachronism (SCA) is an international living history group with the aim of studying and recreating mainly Medieval European cultures and their histories before the 17th century.
 A quip often used within the SCA describes it as a group devoted to the Middle Ages "as they ought to have been", choosing to "selectively recreate the culture, choosing elements of the culture that interest and attract us".
-Founded in 1966, the non-profit educational corporation has over 20,000 paid members as of 2020 with about 60,000 total participants in the society (including members and non-member participants).
+Founded in 1966, the non-profit educational corporation has over 20,000 paid members as of 2020 with about 60,000 total participants in the society, including members and non-member participants.

 History

 The SCA's roots can be traced to a backyard party of a UC Berkeley medieval studies graduate, the author Diana Paxson, in Berkeley, California, on May Day in 1966.
 The party began with a "Grand Tournament" in which the participants wore helmets, fencing masks, and usually some semblance of a costume, and sparred with each other using weapons such as plywood swords, padded maces, and fencing foils.
 It ended with a parade down Telegraph Avenue with everyone singing "Greensleeves".
 The SCA still measures dates within the society from the date of that party, calling the system Anno Societatis (Latin for "in the Year of the Society").
 For example, 2009 May 1 to 2010 April 30 was A.S.
 XLIV (44).
 The name Berkeley Society for Creative Anachronism was coined by science fiction author Marion Zimmer Bradley, an early participant, when the nascent group needed an official name in order to reserve a park for a tournament.
 "Berkeley" was dropped as the group expanded.
 Three other co-founders were science fiction author Poul Anderson, his wife, writer Karen Kruse Anderson, and their daughter, Astrid.

-In 1968, Bradley moved to Staten Island, New York and founded the Kingdom of the East, holding a tournament that summer to determine the first Eastern King of the SCA.
+In 1968, Bradley and her husband Walter Breen moved to Staten Island, New York where they co-founded the Kingdom of the East, holding a tournament that summer to determine the first Eastern King of the SCA.
 That September, a tournament was held at the 26th World Science Fiction Convention, which was in Berkeley that year.
 The SCA had produced a book for the convention called A Handbook for the Current Middle Ages, which was a how-to book for people wanting to start their own SCA chapters.
 Convention goers purchased the book and the idea spread.
 Soon, other local chapters began to form.
 In October 1968, the SCA was incorporated as a 501(c)(3) non-profit corporation in California.
 By the end of 1969, the SCA's three original kingdoms had been established: West Kingdom, East, and Middle.
 All SCA kingdoms trace their roots to these original three.
 The number of SCA kingdoms has continued to grow by the expansion and division of existing kingdoms; for example, the kingdoms now called the Outlands, Artemisia, Ansteorra, Gleann Abhann, Meridies, and Trimaris all are made up of lands originally belonging to the fourth kingdom, Atenveldt, which began as a branch of the West Kingdom.